PRECIOUS-Gold firms as markets brace for Fed chairman's speech

 Investors shunning gold can also be seen in the holdings of the largest gold-backed exchange-traded-fund (ETF), New York’s SPDR Gold Trust.
 At 24.67 million ounces, holdings have fallen by about 12 percent since late April.

-Reporting by Pratima Desai Additional reporting by Nallur Sethuraman in Bengaluru Editing by Mark Heinrich
+Reporting by Pratima Desai Additional reporting by Nallur Sethuraman in Bengaluru Editing by David Goodman